Hayward Area Color Tours

 SIX SELF-GUIDED TOURS

 Following are links to six popular color tours, three each for the northern and southern sections of Sawyer County.
 You will have an opportunity to print directions for each tour, in order to have a ready reference on your journey.
 Please choose your adventure below, and be sure to bring a camera!
+Click below for narrative and map or skip the narrative and click on the box for maps only.

 For Retail and Service Information call: